Project-Crystalized/.github/profile/README.md

 Project Crystalized is an open source minecraft server heavily inspired by TubNet!

+(!)
+Notice:
+> We have not released the server yet, but this organisation contains source code for everything we have.
+Feel free to ask questions in our Discord :D (linked in our socials at the bottom of this readme)

 Java Resource Pack > https://github.com/Project-Crystalized/Java-RP <br>
 Bedrock Resources > https://github.com/Project-Crystalized/Bedrock-RP <br>